 Autoimmune Truths: Part I

-- The handicapped parking space I choose to use is not your designated space, you obnoxious elderly woman who walks better than I do, so stop yelling at me for “stealing” your so-called designated spot.
+- The handicapped parking space I choose to use is not your designated space, you obnoxious elderly woman, so stop yelling at me for “stealing” your so-called designated spot.

 - Fatigue does not equate to simply being tired.
 Put fifty soaking wet duvet covers over your head and take a xanax, lose the ability to think clearly, drop bricks on your body, then raise your temperature to 102 degrees F while trying to function normally and tell me that what you’re feeling is simply being tired, because that is the only way I know how to describe fatigue.